freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Check connectivity
 ''''''''''''''''''

 Open a Terminal on your Admin Workstation and verify it is able to run Ansible and connect to the SecureDrop servers.

 .. code:: sh

    ssh app uptime

-If this command fails, see
+If this command fails, see :ref:`Troubleshooting <troubleshooting_admin_connectivity>`.
-:ref:`Troubleshooting <troubleshooting_admin_connectivity>`.

 Create the backup
 '''''''''''''''''

 When you are ready to begin the backup, run

 .. code:: sh

    securedrop-admin backup

 The backup command will display updates on its progress as the backup is created.
 Run time will vary depending on connectivity and the number of submissions saved on the Application Server.

-When the backup action is complete, the backup will be stored as a compressed archive in ``~/.config/securedrop-admin``.
-The filename will begin ``sd-backup``, followed by a timestamp of when the backup was initiated, and ending with ``.tar.gz``.
+When the backup action is complete, the backup will be stored as a compressed archive in ``~/. config/securedrop-admin``.
+The filename will begin ``sd-backup``, followed by a timestamp of when the backup was initiated, and ending with ``. tar.gz``.
 You can find the full path to the backup archive in the output of the backup command.

 .. warning:: The backup file contains sensitive information!
 It should only
              be stored on the Admin Workstation, or on a